 - “forgives” remaining debt after 10 years for people working in public service jobs (broadly defined including full-time employment in emergency management, government, public defense, military service, public safety, law enforcement, public health, public education, social work, and more)

 - expands access to federal financial aid for students in need

 It is important to consider this law as having TWO separate and distinct components:

-These highlights are by no means exhaustive.
-For more information about this significant piece of legislation, you should consult these sources:
+These highlights are by no means comprehensive.
+For more information about this significant piece of legislation, consult these sources: